thomasbritnell/BrickBuilder/A4/README.md

 O or o to open an existing file.
 You need to write a correct file name in the command line.

-R to reset the scene.
+R (has to be capital) to reset the scene.

 Esc to exit the program.